- brief telephone calls to family for notification of arrival/departure

 - there are no University restrictions on travel for faculty, staff, or graduate students to any country.

-- passport and/or visa
+- passport and/or visa fees are reimbursable if related to UW Business

 - foreign currency exchange/conversion/transaction, and or ATM fees are considered incidental expenses which are included in the daily meal per diem allowance; these fees cannot be claimed as a separate travel expense